 Reducing pollution is more important than ever.
 A single passenger car creates an average of 4.6 metric tons of carbon dioxide annually.
 In addition to carbon dioxide, internal combustion engines also release other harmful substances.
 To mitigate the effects of these pollutants on the environment, the federal government has set standards for emissions.
 Engine components and emissions systems must be tested to determine the amount of greenhouse gases they emit.
 Without appropriate testing, polluting engines could net their manufacturers hefty fines from both the federal and local governments.

-The EPA has ever strengthening requirements for greenhouse gas emissions from on-road vehicles.
-A typical emissions bench can measure the amounts of carbon monoxide, methane, hydrocarbons, nitrogen oxides and carbon dioxide.
-Adhering to the EPA’s requirements is critical to avoid fines.
-Luckily, 19 out of 21 vehicle manufacturers did not carry an emissions deficit from 2016 to 2017.
-Companies that held debt had only three years to break even on greenhouse gas emissions by lowering the amounts from their vehicles to comply with federal standards.
-Between 2012 and 2025, the EPA will increase the standards, becoming stricter over time to reduce greenhouse emissions.
+The EPA continues to strengthen requirements for greenhouse gas emissions from on-road vehicles.
+A typical emissions bench test can measure the amounts of carbon monoxide, methane, hydrocarbons, nitrogen oxides, and carbon dioxide.
+Adhering to the EPA’s requirements is critical to avoid fines—and requirements are likely to become even stricter over time to reduce greenhouse emissions.
 Bench testing of gaseous outputs from an engine can verify compliance to guide the manufacturer to make changes to the engine’s design.

 Canister loading tests the filling and purging of evaporative emissions canisters.
 Testing the canister load and purge ensures the evaporative emissions system accurately cuts down on pollutants escaping from the fuel system.
 The ability of a canister to absorb and release fuel vapors is a crucial component of the evaporative emissions system.
 Without a canister that loads and purges appropriately, the vehicle will be more polluting and run much less efficiently.

 Gravelometer testing is another means of measuring a coating’s resistance to abrasions.
 In a gravelometer test, the samples have 300 pieces of gravel heaved at them by the machine’s air pressure.
 How much of the coating gets chipped off determines the results of the test.
-We do our testing to ASTM and SAE standards, so the final scores from this test and all our automotive testing programs can be trusted to be accurate.
+We do our testing to ASTM and SAE standards, ensuring the final scores are trusted and accurate.